P4uline/rudder/contributing/webapp.md

 Please read https://github.com/Normation/rudder-tests#adding-a-platform-or-an-os for further information.

 Create a `<dev_env_name>.json` file in `./platform/` and put your platform's configuration in it.

+> Note: no `.` are allowed in the name of the file except for the extension `.json` or it doesn't work properly.

 Here is the most minimalistic example of a functional configuration:

 ```json